Best practices in slotting, picking, storage, racking and more to get the most from your warehouse space

 Smart Warehouse Slotting

-Engineers review inventory movement over time, such as multiple years, and look for seasonality and how many times a SKU moves daily, weekly, etc. "You're probably going to have 20 to 30% of SKUs that are A's and the B's are not that much further behind," Klug said.
+Engineers review inventory movement over time, such as multiple years, and look for seasonality and how many times a SKU moves daily, weekly, etc. You may have 20 to 30% of SKUs that are A-level with B-level close behind.

 The Impact of E-commerce